Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 </ol>

->Note: The QR code Image must be of the type free code.
+>Note: The QR code Image must be of the type free text.

 ![ationetTR](Content/Images/SiteSystemCommander/qrexample.PNG)